-Praying that our neighbor receives all the peace and serenity that we desire for ourselves is a gateway to justice, just as preparing to make amends seasons us for reconciliation.
-The search for justice includes asking God to remove whatever defects of character stand in the way of serving Him and others, especially if they become habitual.
+Praying that our neighbor receives all the peace and serenity that we desire for ourselves is a gateway to justice, just as preparing to make amends with a contrite heart readies us for reconciliation.
+The search for justice includes an assessment of our conduct and actions to keep ourselves from the near occurrence of sin, especially if it becomes habitual.

 Fortitude is a cardinal virtue that gives strength to persist through fear and difficulty.
 It reveals itself when we are tempted to take the easier, softer way in overcoming the root of our spiritual disease.
-Fortitude strengthens our commitment to recovery as the foundation upon which everything else in our life rests.
+Fortitude strengthens our commitment to recovery as the foundation upon which everything else in our lives rests.

 Temperance is a gift of recovery.
 Depending on the addiction, compulsion, or unhealthy attachment from which we seek healing, we may call it sobriety.
-In other cases, temperance may be seen as moderation, though many of us may have forfeited the ability to moderately lust.
-Temperance can be developed through seemingly small acts such as choosing to delay gratification or refraining from a second glance.
-When we practice temperance in other areas of our lives, the urges that fuel our sexual compulsions fade.
+In other cases, temperance may be seen as moderation, though many of us may have forfeited the ability to act out moderately.
+Temperance can be developed through seemingly small acts such as choosing to delay gratification.
+When we practice temperance in other areas of our lives, the urges that fuel our compulsions fade.

-The four cardinal virtues contribute to an upright way of living that is strengthened and nurtured through the sacraments and the Twelve Steps.
+The four cardinal virtues contribute to the upright way of living that is strengthened and nurtured through the sacraments and the Twelve Steps.
 Penance, amends, and restorative justice shape the way we live and move forward with our lives.
 They build a foundation for freedom rooted in virtue rather than vice.